jay-morgan/nvim-config/README.md

 > See [Install Recipes](#Install-Recipes) for additional Windows and Linux specific notes
 > and quick install snippets

-Neovim's configurations are located under the following paths, depending on your OS:
+Neovim"s configurations are located under the following paths, depending on your OS:

 | OS                   | PATH                                      |
 | :------------------- | :---------------------------------------- |